Why take a Bosphorus Cruise

 The Bosphorus cruise map takes you down the Bosphorus strait that bisects Turkey creating an Asian side and a European side.
 As you travel down the Bosphorus, you will see the magnificent bridges that connect the two continents across the Bosphorus.
 A vast number of commercial ships as well as the passenger and tourist boats and ferries all navigating the straight and staying within their respective lanes.

-As you cruise along the Bosphorus, you will be rewarded with a view of stunning palaces, magnificent forts, fabulous mosques, small fishing villages.
+As you use the map to cruise along the Bosphorus, you will be rewarded with a view of stunning palaces, magnificent forts, fabulous mosques, small fishing villages.
 This scenic Bosphorus cruise map and route along the Bosphorus Sea can be explored in a number of ways as listed below.
 Attractions along the way and additional information at the different stops along the Bosphorus Cruise are in the map and guide below.

 Video Bosphorus Cruise

 This post contains affiliate links.
 That means that I may earn a commission if you make a purchase though one of these links.